Hi, I’m Gav and a few years ago my girlfriend and I booked to go to Japan together.

 In Japan, they have a regular Disneyland full of the regular baby rides for babies and they also have Tokyo DisneySea, which is more suited towards teenagers and adults and, from what I’d heard, couples.

 That was the reason I’d booked it in the first place and now the idea of going solo made me feel more sadness than I’d felt during the break-up.

-I am, however, fantastically cheap and, having spent a good bit of money on Disney tickets, I decided to venture to ‘The Happiest Place on Earth’ by myself.
+I am, however, fantastically cheap and, having spent a good bit of money on Disneyland tickets, I decided to venture to ‘The Happiest Place on Earth’ by myself.
 Solo travel, here I came.

-On my own in a theme park– great
+On my own in a theme park – a thrill ride

 With jet lag on my side, I arrived at Tokyo DisneySea a good two hours before the park opened.